Vandivier/afterecon/content/2014-04-11-is-ancap-a-thing.md

 ---
-title: Is AnCap a Thing?
+title: "Is AnCap a Thing?"
 date: 2014-04-10 21:38:27
 author: John Vandivier
 ---